 Ever since my stroke my balance has been out of whack.
 If I turn too fast to my right it throws me off and I’ve been known to stumble.
 If I have to walk on a straight and narrow side walk or navigate through people sitting cross legged on the floor, I have to really concentrate to make that happen and even then sometimes it doesn’t work the way I want it to.
 But sometimes it does.

 My equilibrium is a problem also.
 If I lie flat on my back without my head being raised I get sick to my stomach and my head feels weird.
 First time it happened I thought I was having another stroke.
-Now I know not to do that, and if I do, not to get freaked out by it.
+Now I know not to do that, and if it happens not to get freaked out by it.
 If anyone knows how to tighten your stomach muscles without the up and down of sit ups, I’m all ears.

 Just a few my friends.